Tsjerk/Insane/README.md

 other models.
 It can write PDB or [gromacs][] files.

-Using insane, you can build a system containing a transmembrane protein included in a lipid bilayers, with water and ions with the following command
+Using insane, you can build a system containing a transmembrane protein included in a lipid bilayer, with water and ions with the following command
 line:

 ```bash